 The most common mistakes made during the writing process are language errors.
 These include:

 Sending an essay with these types of errors will have a negative effect on the chance of your essay being read to the end.
 Spelling and grammar are essential in your writing and show that you take your work seriously.
-You don't want to come across as sloppy, be sure to check out this review!
+If you don't want to come across as sloppy, be sure to check out this review!

 More often than not, students tend to write more about what they've done rather than who they are.
 The readers of your essay would prefer to get to know you through your essay instead of reading about all your accomplishments.
 Your achievements are good to mention, but only when they pertain to your aspirations and passion.
 Try focusing every point you write back to your personality and aim to make a connection with the reader.